MicrosoftDocs/cpp-docs/docs/standard-library/ranges.md

 A view adaptor provides a view over a range.
 The range being viewed remains unchanged.
 The produced view doesn't own any elements.
 Instead, a view allows you to iterate over the underlying range, but using customized behavior that you specify.

 In the example above, the first view acts like an iterator that only provides the elements of `input` that are divisible by three.
-The other range acts like an iterator that takes the elements divisible by three, and provides their square.
+The other view acts like an iterator that takes the elements divisible by three, and provides their square.

 The `<ranges>` library provides many kinds of view adaptors.
 In addition to the filter and transform views above, there are views that take or skip the first N elements of another view, reverse the order of a view, join views, skip elements of another view until a condition is met, transform the elements of another view, among others.